-You‘ll meet a few more than nine ladies on any of our dancing breaks if you join KB Sounds on this Social Dance Break at the TLH Carlton Hotel.
+You‘ll meet a few more than nine ladies on any of our dancing breaks if you join KB Sounds on this Social Dance Break at the TLH Toorak Hotel.
 There are plenty of other opportunities to dance ’til you drop at TLH with a whole host of dance breaks to chose from, whatever your level.

 Ten Lords Leaping